Windows OS Hub

 • Linux

-Windows OS Hub / Active Directory / How to Restore Active Directory from a Backup?
+Windows OS Hub / Active Directory / Restoring Active Directory Domain Controller from a Backup

 Contents:

-• Restore Active Directory Domain Controller from a System State Backup
+• Restoring AD Domain Controller from a System State Backup

-• How to Restore Separate AD Objects from a Backup?
+• How to Restore Individual Objects in Active Directory

-• Authoritative Restore — after you have restored your AD objects, the replication is performed from the restored DC to all other domain controllers.
-This restore type is used in the scenarios when a single DC or all DCs have failed at the same time (for example, after a ransomware or virus attack) or a damaged NTDS.DIT database was replicated across a domain.
-In this mode the USN (Update Sequence Number) value of all restored AD objects is increased by 100,000.
-Thus, DCs will see all restored objects as newer ones and they will be replicated in the domain.
-Use the Authoritative Restore very carefully!!!
+• Authoritative Restore – after recovery of AD objects, replication is performed from the recovered DC to all other domain controllers in the domain.
+This type of restoring is used in scenarios where a single DC or all DCs have failed simultaneously (for example, as a result of a ransomware or virus attack), or where a corrupted NTDS.DIT database has been replicated across the domain.
+This mode increments the Update Sequence Number (USN) on the restored AD object by 100,000.
+Such restored objects are considered newer by other DCs and are replicated across the domain.
+Use Authoritative Restore very carefully!

-At the Authoritative Restore you will lose most AD changes made after you have created your backup (AD group membership, Exchange attributes, etc.).
+If you perform an authoritative restore, you will lose all changes made to AD since the backup was created (AD group membership, Exchange attributes, etc.).

-• Non-authoritative Restore — after you have restored your AD database, the controller informs other DCs that it has been restored from a backup and needs the latest AD changes (a new DSA Invocation ID is created for the DC).
-You can use this recovery method on remote sites when it is hard to quickly replicate a large AD database through a slow WAN channel or if you had some important data or apps on your server.
+• Non-authoritative Restore – restored DC tells other DCs it has been restored from backup and needs the latest AD changes (a new DSA Invocation ID is created for the DC).
+This restore mode can be used at remote sites where it is difficult to immediately replicate a large AD database over a slow WAN channel; or if the failed server contained critical data or apps.

 install Windows Server Backup feature

-In order to restore your Active Directory you must boot the server in the DSRM (Directory Services Restore Mode).
-To do it, run msconfig and select the option Safe Boot -> Active Directory repair in the Boot tab.
+To proceed with the Active Directory restore, boot the server into the Directory Services Restore Mode (DSRM).
+To do this, run msconfig and on the Boot tab, select Safe Boot -> Active Directory repair.
+Or run commands:

 boot your server in a Active Directory repair mode (DSRM